Planning as Inference in Epidemiological Models: Introduction

-Note also that current automated inference techniques for stochastic simulation based models \citep{kypraios2017tutorial,mckinley2018approximate,toni2009approximate,minter2019approximate,chatzilena2019contemporary} (the academic topic at the core of this paper and the subject of a significant fraction of our academic work \citep{NAD-19,ZHO-19,le2016inference,paige2016inference,rainforth2017nesting,rainforth2016interacting,Tolpin-ECMLPKDD-2015, vandeMeent-AISTATS-2015, Paige-NIPS-2014,Wood-AISTATS-2014}), are computationally demanding and are by their very nature approximate.
-As well, the basic structure of simulators currently available may lack important policy-influenceable interaction parameters that one might like to examine influencing.
-If viewed solely in light of the provided examples, our contribution could reasonably be seen as both highlighting the utility of inference for planning in this application setting and intelligently automating the manual selection of policy parameters that achieve success.
-The tools that we highlight and showcase are capable of significantly more; however, for expediency and clarity we have focused on control as inference, an application that has seen relatively little specific coverage in the literature.
+Note also that current automated inference techniques for stochastic simulation-based models \citep{kypraios2017tutorial,mckinley2018approximate,toni2009approximate,minter2019approximate,chatzilena2019contemporary} are computationally demanding and are by their very nature approximate.
+The academic topic at the core of this paper and the subject of a significant fraction of our academic work \citep{NAD-19,ZHO-19,le2016inference,paige2016inference,rainforth2017nesting,rainforth2016interacting,Tolpin-ECMLPKDD-2015, vandeMeent-AISTATS-2015, Paige-NIPS-2014,Wood-AISTATS-2014, WAR-20} deals with this challenge.
+Furthermore, the basic structure of simulators currently available may lack important policy-influenceable interaction parameters that one might like to examine.
+If viewed solely in light of the provided examples, our contribution could reasonably be seen both as highlighting the utility of inference for planning in this application setting, and as automating the manual selection of {promising} policy parameters.
+The tools we showcase are capable of significantly more; however, for expediency and clarity, we have focused on control as inference, an application that has seen relatively little specific coverage in the literature, {and the simplest possible inference methods which do not require familiarity with the technical literature on approximate Bayesian inference}.
 We leave other straightforward applications of automated inference tools in this application area, like parameter inference from observed outbreak data \citep{kypraios2017tutorial,mckinley2018approximate,toni2009approximate,minter2019approximate,chatzilena2019contemporary}, to others.